Yandex Cloud

 Creating a shardCreating a shard

-The number of shards in Managed Service for ClickHouse® clusters is limited by the CPU and RAM quotas available to DB clusters in your cloud.
+The number of shards in Managed Service for ClickHouse® clusters is limited by the CPU and RAM quotas available to database clusters in your cloud.
 To check the resources currently in use, open the Quotas page and find Managed Service for ClickHouse.

 Management console